 High Body Mass Index (BMI).
 Higher levels of body fat, especially the kind that gathers in the belly, is linked to insulin resistance and risk of type 2 diabetes.
 Insulin resistance can also cause more weight gain, creating a frustrating cycle.

 Insulin resistance.
-Type 2 often starts with insulin resistance—meaning that a person’s liver, muscles, and other cells start to respond more slowly or weakly to insulin than they used to.
+Type 2 often starts with insulin resistance—meaning that a person’s liver, muscles, adipose (fat) and other cells start to respond more slowly or weakly to insulin than they used to.
 Several things can contribute to insulin resistance, including certain medications, polycystic ovary syndrome, Cushing’s disease, and aging.

 Sedentary lifestyle.
 Physical activity boosts your body’s ability to use insulin efficiently, lowering the risk of high blood sugar.
 Being sedentary makes your cells less sensitive to insulin, which leads to insulin resistance and increased risk of type 2 diabetes.

 Having one or more of these symptoms doesn’t automatically mean you or a loved one has type 2 diabetes, but it does mean you should get checked out.
 Possible indications of type 2 diabetes include:

 Extreme thirst: When there’s too much sugar in the bloodstream, your body pulls water from surrounding tissues to try and dilute it.
 That makes you dehydrated and thirsty.
 Some people with diabetes feel like no matter how much they drink, they can’t quench their thirst.